 All meals for students in the boarding school are served in the school Dining Hall.
 Meal times are posted and strictly adhered to.
 It is compulsory for students to attend all meals.
 All food must be consumed in the Dining Hall.
 Boarders with special dietary, medical or religious needs are catered for.
 Meals are adequate in nutrition, quantity, quality, choice and variety.
 It is compulsory for all Boarders to observe proper dining etiquette when in the dining hall.

 All meals are prepared and served under strict hygienic conditions.
 There are dedicated cleaners who see to it that the highest standards of hygiene are kept at all times.

 Main meals are served in the dining hall but boarders also have access to a storage room where food is kept in sealed containers and clearly labelled.
 There are water dispensers in all hostels

-Within each house, there is a Matron (qualified nurse) who is the first point of contact for a student who is unwell.
+Within each house in the boarding school, there is a Matron (qualified nurse) who is the first point of contact for a student who is unwell.
 If it is a minor case, then she will deal with it and care for the student.
 Each house (male and female) has a well-equipped Sickbay.

 We have a policy of zero tolerance with bullying the following policies have been put in place to ensure bullying is completely eradicated from the system.

 No student in the school, either day or boarding, is permitted by their actions to either inflict physical or mental abuse on any boarder or cause others to inflict such harm.

 Any physical action and mental harassment which include hurtful name calling will be categorised as bullying.
 Students who indulge in such acts will receive a warning the first time, and parents will be informed that this has taken place.
 Please note that serious cases could lead to an immediate suspension or expulsion.